npyrz/site-unit2-project1-music-playlist-explorer-starter/music-playlist-creator/README.md

   - [ ] Selecting a sort option should result in a reordering based on the selected sort while maintaining a grid view.

 ### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video actually renders and is playable when viewing this README.
-Ensure your walkthrough showcases the presence and/or functionality of all features you implemented above (check them off as you film!).
-Pay attention to any **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS** checkboxes listed above to ensure graders see the full functionality of your website! (🚫 Remove this paragraph after adding walkthrough video)

 `ADD_EMBEDDED_CODE_HERE`

 ### Reflection